 Nature isn’t always kind to IT.
-Floods, tornado, hurricanes, wildfires, squirrels…there are any number of natural disasters that can befall our equipment and data.
+From floods to tornados, hurricanes, wildfires, squirrels, etc. there are a number of natural disasters that can befall our equipment and data.
 But ‘Mother Nature’ isn’t the only nature we need to guard against.
 Human nature can be just as destructive, especially when it comes to IT security.

 Succumbing to a phishing scheme is a common example, but this might also include sharing information with an unauthorized individual (a real problem in healthcare), leaving an unsecured/unencrypted laptop unguarded, posting passwords on sticky notes, or accessing an infected website.
 There are dozens of ways employees unwittingly undermine our security efforts every day.